 I love Steinways.
 That goes without saying.
 Who doesn’t?
 I love the craft associated with both Hamburg and New York Steinways.
 I was trained as a pianist in my youth.
 Then I abandoned the piano, but late in life I met a friend of my father’s who was an art collector and pianist by the name of Eugene Istomin.
 He had a famous trio with Leonard Rose and Isaac Stern.
-He talked to me extensively about Steinways, and said: “If you’re interested in craft, you should look at these pianos.”
-So my wife and I had been living in New York for eighteen years, and we toured the factory in Astoria.
+He talked to me extensively about Steinways and said, “If you’re interested in craft, you should look at these pianos.”
+So my wife and I had been living in New York for eighteen years, and we toured the factory in [the neighborhood of] Astoria.
 It’s a unique place.
 [Pauses.]
 You know, what I would say to you in very general terms: I have a French education.

 So you had to take notes on graph paper; that’s what you’re telling me.

-We did that, but being educated in France, especially in the Seventies, there was such a respect for traditional craft.
+We did that, but being educated in France, especially in the seventies, there was such a respect for traditional craft.
 You see it in French fashion — and in the fact that all these ateliers still survive.
 I was taken by my father as a child to meet various people who work with traditional print-making techniques — which is fascinating — and frame-makers, so I was instilled with a love of traditional craftsmanship.
-This is something that has become very rare for obvious economic reasons.
+This is something that has become very rare, for obvious economic reasons.

 Mass production, line production.
 Things which in the modern world make sense, but there is an aspect to traditional craftsmanship that’s irreplaceable.
 And this is one of the things that really attracted me to Steinway.
 We first bought a slightly smaller Steinway, a Model A.